-MAT February exam 2026 dates have been announced.
-MAT PBT will be held on March 1 and MAT CBT will be held on March 8, 2026.
-Registration process for the same has started and interested candidates can apply for MAT 2026 Feburary exam at AIMA MAT website.
+MAT February exam 2026 will be held on March 1 (PBT) and March 8 (CBT).
+Registration process for both PBT and CBT is ongoing.
+Interested candidates can apply for MAT 2026 Feburary exam at AIMA MAT website.
+The exam will be conducted in single shift on both days from 10 am to 12 pm.
+Candidates can register for one or both shifts as per their choice.
+MAT fee is INR 2200 for one session and INR 3800 for two sessions.
 Read here all about MAT 2026 including eligibility, fees, application process, syllabus, pattern, cut offs and top colleges.

 - What is MAT Exam?